How do you save more money? I’ve compiled 175 frugal living tips to help.

 50. Cancel gym memberships.
 Get used equipment for the house or utilize the outdoors.

 51. Start using coupons on things that you will buy anyway.
 Think of things that you buy name brands of.

-52. Unplug unused appliances or use a power strip to easily unplug.
+52. Unplug unused appliances or use a power strip to unplug them easily.

 54. Ditch paper towels and switch to microfiber and cleaning rags.

-55. Change your own oil or look for coupons to have it done for less.
+55. Change your oil or look for coupons to do it for less.

-56. Purchase your own parts for car repairs, and attempt easier fixes on your own using YouTube videos.
+56. Purchase your parts for car repairs, and attempt easier fixes using YouTube videos.
 Be aware of inflated prices for things like air filters.
 Mechanics can charge $80 for a $22 part.

 58. Switch to generic brands.
-Try the generic brands and make permanent switches on the things that your family likes (or tolerates).
+Try the generic brands and make permanent switches on what your family likes (or tolerates).